-Example: This policy triggers when a user with a known operating system and browser combination tries to log in with another browser on a different operating system.
+This policy triggers when a user with a known operating system and browser combination tries to log in with another browser on a different operating system.

 Many organizations have standard hardware and support specific versions of different browsers.
-You can use this standard to reduce the security risk for high impact individuals by acting when logins take place from unusual devices.
-For example, your CEO typically logs in from San Francisco using a MacBook or Salesforce mobile application on an iPhone to Salesforce.
+You can use this standard to reduce the security risk for high-impact individuals by acting when logins take place from unusual devices.
+For example, your CEO typically logs in to Salesforce from San Francisco using a MacBook or Salesforce mobile application on an iPhone.
 When a login occurs from elsewhere using a Chromebook, it's highly suspicious.
 Because hackers do not necessarily know which platforms corporate executives use, this policy makes a security breach less likely.

-In this example, the customer organization knows that their CEO is using a MacBook running OS X with the Safari browser.
-Any attempt to log in using the CEO's credentials with anything else is automatically blocked.
+In this example, the customer organization knows that its CEO uses a MacBook running OS X with the Safari browser.
+An attempt to log in using the CEO's credentials with anything else is automatically blocked.

-''' global class CeoBrowserAccessPolicyCondition implements TxnSecurity.PolicyCondition { public boolean evaluate(TxnSecurity.Event e) { // If it's a Login attempt from our CEO's user account. if (e.action == 'Login' && e.userId == '005x0000005VmCu') { // Get the platform & browser from LoginHistory for this login attempt.
-LoginHistory loginAttempt = [SELECT Platform, Browser FROM LoginHistory WHERE Id = :e.data.get('LoginHistoryId')]; '''

 '''

-String platform = loginAttempt.Platform;

-String browser = loginAttempt.Browser;
+qlobal class AccessEventCondition implements TxnSecurity.EventCondition {

+public boolean evaluate(SObject event) {

+switch on event{

+when LoginEvent loginEvent {

+return evaluate(loginEvent);

+when null {

+return false;

+}

+when else{

+return false;

+}

+private boolean evaluate(LoginEvent loginEvent) {

+// If it's a Login attempt from our CEO's user account.

+if (loginEvent.UserId == '005x0000005VmCu') {

 // The policy is triggered when the CEO isn't using Safari on Mac OSX.

-if (!platform.equals('Mac OSX') || !browser.startsWith('Safari')) {
+if (!loginEvent.Platform.contains('Mac OSX') ||

+!loginEvent.Browser.contains('Safari')) {

 return true;

+return false;

 }

-return false;
+}

 '''